 Work experience in horticulture, or related areas.
 A valid driver’s license, as well as a pesticide applicators license or the ability to obtain one.
 This position is expected to be mixed between the field and laboratory, therefore the incumbent will work in adverse weather conditions, lift at least 50 lbs and preferred that they can operate farm equipment used in vegetable production.
 The incumbent will be expected to collect and enter data as well.
 Good verbal and written communication skills.Physical Demands

 Lift a minimum of 50 lbs and will be expected to work outside in inclement weather conditions.
 The candidate will be expected to work outside during hot (summer) weather.Is driving a responsibility of this position?Does this position have operation, access, or control of financial resources?NoDoes this position require a P-Card?
 YesIs having a P-Card an essential function of this position?
-YesDoes this position have direct interaction or care of children under the age of 18 or direct patient care?NoDoes this position have Security Access (e.g., public safety, IT security, personnel records, or patient records)?NoCredit and P-Card policy
+YesDoes this position have direct interaction or care of children under the age of 18 or direct patient care?NoDoes this position have Security Access (e.g., public safety, IT security, personnel records, patient records, or access to chemicals and medications)NoCredit and P-Card policy

 Be advised a credit check will be required for all positions with financial responsibilities.
 For additional information about the credit check criteria, visit the UGA Credit Background Check website.Duties/Responsibilities Duties/Responsibilities